2021-2026 Social Equity Framework

 • Expand thinking beyond the able-bodied, able-minded normativity narrative and consider voices of the most marginalized.

-• Be aware of Disability Support Services accommodations for students and Human Resources accommodations for staff.
+• Be aware of Disability Access Center accommodations for students and Human Resources accommodations for staff.
 Yet, find ways to create additional supports or community for those with disabilities beyond minimal accommodation compliance.

 Universal Design